Lindsay-Lab/lindsay-lab.github.io/README.md

 An easy-to-use, flexible website template for labs, including automatic citations, GitHub tag imports, pre-built components, and more.
 Spend less time reinventing the wheel and more time running your lab.

-#### 🔔 Still in pre-release/preview.
-We need testers! 🔔

-Please help us out!
-How easy is the template to use?
-How flexible is it?
-How's our documentation?

 ## Gallery